Thursday, July 3, 2025 Concert

 The band’s announcer is Rick Carlson.

-Continuing its tradition of concluding each concert with a patriotic audience sing-along, the Michigan City Municipal Band will close with Warren Barker’s stirring arrangement of America, the Beautiful.
+Continuing its tradition of concluding each concert with a patriotic audience sing-along, the Michigan City Municipal Band will close with This Is My Country arranged by Hawley Ades.

 Food trucks will be on site for the band concerts.
 Audience members are encouraged to patronize these local businesses.